 Long-term health effects of exposure to cyanide

-Survivors of serious cyanide poisoning may develop heart and brain damage.
+Survivors of serious cyanide poisoning may develop heart, brain and nerve damage.

 How you can protect yourself, and what to do if you are exposed to cyanide

-- Since inhalation is likely to be the primary route of exposure to cyanide, leave the area where the cyanide gas were released and get to fresh air.
+- Since breathing it is likely to be the primary route of exposure to cyanide, leave the area where the cyanide gas was released and get to fresh air.
 Quickly moving to an area where fresh air is available is highly effective in reducing exposure to cyanide gas.

 - If the cyanide gas was released outdoors, move away from the area where it was released.